MASQ Network

 I'm running MASQ app, connected to Nodes and the dashboard says: "I am protected..." but I cannot browse any websites

-There is a high probability that your node is delinquent from nearby network Node IDs for non-payment.
-You can try to turn Node off and on using the Power Toggle.
+There is a high probability that your node is delinquent from nearby network Node IDs for non-payment or possibly you are out of gas (MATIC on Mumbai) which has caused your service payments to not be sent out.

 Common Issues: